-The rightmost panel in the top row of Figure 5.8 shows, for each pixel, the deviation of the optimal weight patch form uniform weights.
-While it is obvious that the 'source labeling' of the input data receive large weights, the spatial arrangement of weights at all other locations is hard to predict beforehand, by humans.
+The rightmost panel in the top row of Fig. 10 shows, for each pixel, the deviation of the optimal weight patch that forms uniform weights.
+While it is obvious that the 'source labeling' of the input data receives large weights, the spatial arrangement of weights at all other locations is hard to predict beforehand by humans.
 This is why learning them is necessary.